Wregret/breeoche/README.md

-# Brioche
+# Breeoche

-Brioche is a simple key/value storage service for study purpose.
+Breeoche is a simple key/value storage service for study purpose.

 ## Roadmap